GitAmrita/FoodDictator/README.md

 # FoodDictator
-Food dictator is an app which allows one to select the players to play a game of "Who's the food dictator for today's lunch".
-Once the players are selected, the app generates the food dictator of the day.
-(Home Screen) The dictator is asked to enter the location (zip/ city) where he wants to have lunch.
-Based on the location and the dictators previous restaurant picks, the app recommends a list of restaurants to select from.(2nd screen - restaurant recommendation)
-Once the dictator clicks on the restaurant, a google map opens up for navigation.(3rd screen - google maps for the restaurant selected)
-Once the user clicks the hardware back button, the game is reset.

 # Recommendation Logic
 Each player in the app has a list of previously visited restaurant cuisine types which is initially empty.
 When a player is selected as the food dictator, he picks a restaurant from the recommended list.
 This adds the cuisine type to the list of previously visited restaurant cuisine types.